1j01/wavey/README.md

 * Document loading indicator
 * Fix losing chunks when recording
+* Decouple the rendering rate of recorded audio from the size of chunks saved (maybe even have a tiered saving system where chunks are merged to improve load times)
 * Fix pasting across non-consecutive tracks
 * Maybe make the mute buttons clearer by making the iconography (not not) not negative;
 would it be awkward to still call them mute buttons or have the hover text say mute/unmute?